AyushCoding/Image-Caption-Bot-Model/README.md

 ---

 ### Output
-The output of the model is a caption to the image generated text
+The output of the model is a caption to the image generated text.

 ---
 ### Results